tlvince/immich/docs/docs/features/hardware-transcoding.md

 # Hardware Transcoding [Experimental]

-This feature allows you to use a GPU or Intel Quick Sync to accelerate transcoding and reduce CPU load.
+This feature allows you to use a GPU to accelerate transcoding and reduce CPU load.
 Note that hardware transcoding is much less efficient for file sizes.
 As this is a new feature, it is still experimental and may not work on all systems.

 ## Supported APIs

-- NVENC
+- NVENC (NVIDIA)
-  - NVIDIA GPUs
-- Quick Sync
+- Quick Sync (Intel)
-  - Intel CPUs
-- VAAPI
+- VAAPI (AMD / NVIDIA / Intel)
-  - GPUs

 ## Limitations